-The Group incurred a loss of approximately HK\$56.4 million for the Reporting Period, and had net liabilities of approximately HK\$48.9 million and bank balances and cash of approximately HK\$7.8 million as at 31 December 2020.
+The Group incurred a loss of approximately HK\$54.2 million for the Reporting Period, and had net current liabilities of approximately HK\$87.4 million, net liabilities of approximately HK\$102.6 million and bank balances and cash of approximately HK\$9.2 million as at 31 December 2021.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.

-However, the Group had net current assets of approximately HK\$81.3 million with a current ratio of 1.6 times as at 31 December 2020, indicating that in principle its current assets are sufficient to cover its current debt and other payables due within one year.
-The Group had no bank borrowings and the convertible notes accounted for approximately 51.6% of total liabilities as at 31 December 2020.
+However, as at 31 December 2021, if the convertible notes and the amount of Vietnam Shareholder Loans received (the current portion of loans from a substantial shareholder) were classified as non-current liabilities, the Group would have net current assets of approximately HK\$72.8 million and a current ratio of approximately 2.9 times, indicating that in principle its current assets are sufficient to cover its current debt (excluding the convertible notes and the amount of Vietnam Shareholder Loans received) and other payables due within one year.
+The Group had no bank borrowings and the convertible notes accounted for approximately 72.7% of total liabilities as at 31 December 2021.
 Excluding the convertible notes, the Group would have been in net assets.
-The convertible notes will mature in more than twelve months from the end of the Reporting Period.
-Furthermore, as the convertible note holder is a substantial shareholder of the Company, the Company believes that the convertible note holder will not request the Company to redeem the convertible notes has been extended for three times and the Company hopes to extend again before maturity on 31 January 2022.
-The Group also hopes to extend the 2019 Shareholder Loans before maturity.
+While the convertible notes have matured on 31 January 2022, through the Letter of Undertaking, Mr. Li (the noteholder) has irrevocably undertaken in favor of the Company that before the Proposed Alternation of CN Terms comes into effect, he will not, among others, request the Company to repay the outstanding principal amount of the convertible notes and to pay any default interest and other related sums within one year from the Maturity Date.
+The Company is in the process of discussing with Mr. Li to alter the terms of the convertible notes for a fourth time.
+The maturity date of the convertible notes has been extended for three times in the past and the Company hopes to extend it again.